DiRAC-Training/FM002-Version-control/_episodes/00-intro.md

 ### 2. Reproducibility ###

-When you use  **version control**, at any point in the future, you can retrieve the **correct versions** of your documents, scripts or code.
+When you use  **version control** you can retrieve the **correct versions** of your documents, scripts or code at any point in the future.
 So, for example, a year after **publication**, you can get hold of the **precise combination** of scripts and data that you used to assemble a paper.

 Version control makes **reproducibility** simpler.
 Without using version control it's very hard to say that your research is truly reproducible...

 ### 3. To aid collaboration ###

-As well as maintaining a revison history, VC tools also help multiple authors **collaborate** on the **same file** or set of files.
+As well as maintaining a revision history, VC tools also help multiple authors **collaborate** on the **same file** or set of files.

  **Professional software developers** use VC to work in large **teams** and to keep track of what they've done.
 If you know what changes have been made to each file, you can easily combine multiple people's changes to a single file.
 You can also track down where and when (and by who!) bugs in the code were introduced.